IML15/Mini_Soc/README.md

 ### Step 1: Create a Test Log File (Controlled Testing)

-In a separate terminal or within the root directory, create an empty `auth.log` file to simulate system log streaming (this `auth.log` must be in the same directory as the script):
+In a separate terminal or within the root directory, create an empty `auth.log` file to simulate system log streaming (`auth.log` file must be in the same directory as the script):

 ```bash
 touch auth.log